saltstack/salt/doc/ref/windows-package-manager.rst

-In order to facilitate managing a Salt Windows software repo with Salt on a Standalone Minion on Windows, a new module named winrepo has been added to Salt. wirepo matches what is available in the salt runner and allows you to manage the Windows software repo contents.
+In order to facilitate managing a Salt Windows software repo with Salt on a Standalone Minion on Windows, a new module named winrepo has been added to Salt. winrepo matches what is available in the salt runner and allows you to manage the Windows software repo contents.
 Example: ``salt '*' winrepo.genrepo``